 To date, we have not achieved profitability.
 We could continue to incur net losses as we continue our efforts to expand the commercialization of our ClearPoint system products, develop our ClearTrace system, and pursue additional applications for our technology platforms.
-Our cash balances are typically held in a variety of interest bearing instruments, including interest bearing demand accounts and certificates of deposit.
-Cash in excess of immediate requirements is invested primarily with a view to liquidity and capital preservation.
+Our cash balances are typically held in a variety of demand accounts with a view to liquidity and capital preservation.

-Because of the numerous risks and uncertainties associated with the development and commercialization of medical devices, we are unable to estimate the exact amounts of capital outlays and operating expenditures necessary to successfully commercialize our ClearPoint system products and complete the development of our ClearTrace system.
+Because of the numerous risks and uncertainties associated with the development and commercialization of medical devices, we are unable to estimate the exact amounts of capital outlays and operating expenditures necessary to successfully commercialize our ClearPoint system products, complete the development of our ClearTrace system and pursue additional applications for our technology platforms.
 Our future capital requirements will depend on many factors, including, but not limited to, the following:

-- the timing of broader market acceptance and adoption of our ClearPoint system products; - the scope, rate of progress and cost of our ongoing product development activities relating to our ClearPoint system; - the cost and timing of expanding our sales, clinical support, marketing and distribution capabilities, and other corporate infrastructure; - the cost and timing of establishing inventories at levels sufficient to support our sales; - the effect of competing technological and market developments; - the terms and timing of any future collaborative, licensing or other arrangements that we may establish; - the scope, rate of progress and cost of our research and development activities relating to our ClearTrace system; - the cost and timing of any clinical trials; - the cost and timing of regulatory filings, clearances and approvals; and - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the timing of broader market acceptance and adoption of our ClearPoint system products; - the scope, rate of progress and cost of our ongoing product development activities relating to our ClearPoint system; - the cost and timing of expanding our sales, clinical support, marketing and distribution capabilities, and other corporate infrastructure: - the cost and timing of establishing inventories at levels sufficient to support our sales; - the effect of competing technological and market developments; - the cost of pursuing additional applications of our technology platforms under current collaborative arrangements, and the terms and timing of any future collaborative, licensing or other arrangements that we may establish; - the scope, rate of progress and cost of our research and development activities relating to our ClearTrace system (prior to the suspension of such development): - the cost and timing of any clinical trials; - the cost and timing of regulatory filings, clearances and approvals; and - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.

 ITEM 7A.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.
+OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.